jstraub/vim-gtd/README.md

 # Getting Things Done in vim
 vim-gtd provides all functionality to manage your life from a single .gtd file under the "Getting Things Done" paradigm of David Allen.
 The syntax follows Markdown closely so that it becomes easy to convert the file to .html.

+vim-gtd will allow you to manage your life and projects from within vim.
+The plugin's functionality makes it easy to keep the gtd file clean and orderly.

+- advance your projects within your unique self-defined contexts
+- define your projects and contexts
+- keep track of actions, waitings and dones
+- easily change the status of tasks and re-sort them into their respective sections

 ## Getting Started
 Copy the gtd.gtd file and start filling in your own contexts first.
 After you